dewert99/creusot-experiments/restricted_seperation_logic.md

         let rc_box = RcBox{count, value, owner: ghost!(ptr::null())};
         // in our current system all functions (including Box::{new, into_raw}) requires `cell_like_invariants` hold
         // this is why we need to initialize count with usize::MAX
-        // in the future we could add an explicit opt out or parametricity let ptr: *const RcBox<T> = Box::into_raw(Box::new(rc_box));
+        // in the future we could add an explicit opt out or use parametricity let ptr: *const RcBox<T> = Box::into_raw(Box::new(rc_box));
         unsafe{*(*ptr).owner = ghost!(ptr)}
         unsafe{*(*ptr).count.as_mut() = 1}